opendp/opendp/docs/source/user/transformations.rst

 Indexing
 --------
 Indexing operations provide a way to relabel categorical data, or bin numeric data into categorical data.
-These operations work with `usize` data types: an integral data type representing an index.
+These operations work with `usize` data types: an integer data type representing an index.
 :func:`opendp.transformations.make_find` finds the index of each input datum in a set of categories.
 In other words, it transforms a categorical data vector to a vector of numeric indices.